artemyk/dynpy/docs/tutorial.rst

     import dynpy

     rw = dynpy.graphdynamics.RandomWalker(graph=dynpy.sample_nets.karateclub_net)
-    rwEnsemble = dynpy.dynsys.MarkovChain(rw)
+    rwMC = dynpy.dynsys.MarkovChain(rw)

     initState = np.zeros(rw.num_vars)
     initState[ 5 ] = 1

+    trajectory = rwMC.getTrajectory(startState=initState, max_time=30)
-    plt.imshow(rwEnsemble.getTrajectory(startState=initState, max_time=30), interpolation='none')
+    plt.imshow(trajectory, interpolation='none')

 The dynamical systems in DynPy can also be run as continuous-time systems.
-This is usually implemented only for the 'ensemble' versions (since then the continuous-time dynamics reduce to a continuous-time linear dynamical system).
+This is usually implemented only for the 'Markov chain' versions (since then the continuous-time dynamics reduce to a continuous-time linear dynamical system).
 This can be specified by passing in the ``discrete_time=False`` option when constructing the underlying dynamical system.
 Using the previous example:

 .. plot::
     :include-source: